pftq/GrokBot/README.md

 The limitation right now is that these AIs are very slow (video has the wait times truncated).
 This should hopefully improve over time.

-Despite the name, the script works with both Grok and ChatGPT and will automatically switch depending on the API Key.
+Despite the name, the script works with both Grok and ChatGPT and will automatically switch depending on the API Key (it was originally made for Grok before I realized they had the same API structure).
 If you want a specific model, you can specify that (and other settings) in the settings.ini

 # Instructions
 Direct Download: https://github.com/pftq/GrokBot/releases/tag/1.1